-The content marketing strategy is essentially a blueprint that includes processes, standards and topics to help you plan, create and publish your content.
-The strategy is the foundation of reaching your business goals.
+The content strategy is the foundation of reaching your business goals.
 It is a sort of magnetic compass that you have to craft on your own measure to show you the way to your objectives.
-And of course, we are all striving to find the best content marketing strategy that works for our business.
+And of course, we are all striving to find the best content strategy that works for our business.

 “Strategy is a pattern in a stream of decisions” says Henry Mintzberg

 “The essence of strategy is choosing what not to do.”
 Michael Porter

 It’s a guiding line that organizes the marketing teams involved in producing content: writers, editors, SEO specialists, designers, producers, project managers, analysts, etc., identifies the needed tools and channels, provides procedures and workflows.
 And aligns all the stakeholders involved towards the same goal.

 Remember your digital content strategy line needs to be flexible and your team agile.
 In our ever-changing world, in happens quite often that the situation forecasted in January has nothing to do with the reality of May.